danasg/vef1-hopverkefni1/README.md

 Fonts folder for fonts
 Images folder for images
-Pages folder have all html files for all other than index.html pages
+Pages folder has all html files for all other than index.html pages
-Styles folder have all scss files that linked to styles.scss
+Styles folder has all scss files that linked to styles.scss
 We have one scss file for every page and one for header and footer

-Nemendur og framlag til verkefnisins:
+Nemendur:
 Yevhen Bilyi
   https://github.com/YevhenBilyi
   yeb1@hi.is